-Japan is often cited as one of the safest countries in the world, with very low rates of crimes such as homicides, thefts, and rapes.
-This highly trustworthy social environment contributes to a unique practice: children as young as 6 go to and from school alone.
-This tradition is made possible by the combination of a culture of responsibility, safety, and deeply rooted community values.
+Japan is often cited as one of the safest countries in the world, with very low crime rates for offenses such as murder, theft, and rape.
+This highly trustworthy social environment contributes to a unique practice: children from the age of 6 go to and from school alone.
+This tradition is possible thanks to a combination of a culture of responsibility, safety, and deeply rooted community values.

-Although the country is not free of problems, confidence in education and social structures makes this practice widely accepted.
+Although the country is not without problems, trust in education and social structures makes this practice widely accepted.
 But why do the Japanese encourage this independence from an early age?
 And what are the impacts of this on children and society?
-Let's explore these questions.
+Let’s explore these questions.

 Why do Japanese children go to school alone?